matthew-e-brown/resume/README.md

 #### Contact

-For the most part, `resume-data.js` is pretty easy to follow.
-But, the `contact` object (used for the grid of URLs, phone numbers, and other information at the top of the page) has some additional possibilies.
+For the most part, `resume.js` is pretty easy to follow.
+But, the `contact` object (used for the grid of URLs, phone numbers, and other information at the top of the page) has some additional features.

-For the most basic usage, this is probably all you need:
+For the most basic usage, this is probably all you'll need:

 ```javascript
 export const contact = {